Morgana-S/ourglass/README.md

 - Initial user stories did not include delete functionality for Events, Bookings, or Reviews.
 This was added in later.

+- Initially, alerts were their own section that appeared above content; however, this pushed the content down.
+I made the decision to create alerts to be fixed on the screen to ensure that users of the site see them and can close them when appropriate.
+The alerts block navbar functionality, so users will have to engage with them before continuing to use the site.

 ## Potential Future Improvements

 - Google Maps, or similar Map API implementation on the event page to show users better details on where the events are.